Explore this Section

 You may be eligible for a scholarship if you live in an area of the UK from which very few students progress to higher education (officially defined as a Low Participation Neighbourhood).
 Check your area on our Access Scholarships - UK Postcode Checker.

 You may also be eligible to receive a Keele Access Scholarship if you have declared that you have a disability on your application for postgraduate study at Keele.

 Keele Postgraduate Support Scheme Scholarships

-Keele University is delighted to announce 70 new Postgraduate Support Scheme Scholarships of £10,000, supported jointly by the Higher Education Funding Council for England (HEFCE) and the University.
+We are delighted to announce 77 Postgraduate Support Scheme Scholarships of £10,000 each, supported jointly by the Higher Education Funding Council for England (HEFCE) and the University.
 The scholarships cover a wide range of master’s courses at Keele, which start in autumn 2015.
-The funding has been awarded under HEFCE’s Postgraduate Support Scheme, which is designed to encourage progression by under-represented UK and EU students into taught postgraduate education.
+The funding has been awarded under HEFCE’s Postgraduate Support Scheme, which is designed to encourage progression of under-represented UK and EU students into taught postgraduate education.

 All masters-level taught courses are eligible except for postgraduate diplomas, postgraduate certificates and integrated masters, courses funded by other public bodies (such as PGCE) and fully funded NHS Courses.